- Left atrium (7)

 The heart is a muscle that pumps oxygen rich blood (red blood) and nutrients to all parts of your body through tubes called arteries.
 Like all muscles in the body, the heart also needs oxygen to work efficiently.
 Oxygen is supplied by the coronary arteries.
 When these arteries become significantly narrowed, less oxygen is supplied and chest pain on exertion can develop.
 This is called angina.
 If the coronary arteries block completely then a heart attack occurs and the muscle area supplied by this artery then dies.
 The blocked or narrowed arteries can be reopened using a balloon and a metal tube called a stent.
 This procedure is called angioplasty (see case 1).

 The heart has four valves (figure 1).
 Two on the left side of the heart (the mitral valve and the aortic valve), and two on the right side (the tricuspid valve and the pulmonary valve).
-Any of these valves can be affected but the commonest valves to become diseased are the mitral valve and the aortic valve.
+Any of these valves can be affected but the commonest valves to become diseased are the mitral valve or the aortic valve.
 These valves can either be leaky (regurgitation) or become narrowed (stenosis).
 Patients can present with symptoms of shortness of breath, chest pain/discomfort or palpitations.
-A diseased valve (image) creates turbulent flow as blood passes over it.
+A diseased valve (figure 4) creates turbulent flow as blood passes over it.
 This turbulent flow result in a sound called a murmur, which can be heard with a stethoscope.
-Murmurs can also be created when there are holes in the walls of the heart that separate the chambers.

 When the pumping action of the heart fails, a condition called heart failure develops.
 This can result in symptoms of shortness of breath, fatigue and swollen ankles.
 The treatment of this condition is dependent of the cause of the injury to the heart muscle.